Approximately 1.5 million animal shelter dogs are euthanized each year because there aren’t enough homes that can take them.

 Why should I spay or neuter my dog?

 1. It helps control the dog population.
-If you grew up like I did watching The Price is Right, you heard Bob Barker say every day around 11:58 am EST (right after the showcase showdown) to "Help control the pet population.
-Have your pets spayed or neutered."
 Spaying and neutering your pets keeps them from reproducing and having babies that you may not be able to afford to keep and may not be re-homed if they’re taken to a shelter.

 2. Your dog will live a healthier life.
 Pets already have too short of lives, so why not try to lengthen their lives when you can?
 Spaying your female dog helps prevent breast cancer and any problems in the uterus – infections or cancer – since the uterus is removed.
 Try to spay her before her first heat to reduce her risk of mammary tumors.
 And if you have a male dog, getting him neutered helps prevent prostate or testicular problems.

-5. Your male dog will have less behavioral problems.
-Male dogs that are intact (not neutered) are more aggressive, more territorial, more likely to roam, and more likely to hump everything in sight.
-Stray dogs are usually not altered, and they’re like the hoodlums of the neighborhood.
-They scare or bite people, rummage through garbage, destroy lawns, and graffiti (pee on) property.
-Why?
-Because they’re looking to get theirs, mate.
-They want to find a sexual partner and will wreak havoc until they seal the deal.
+5. Male dog will have less behavioral problems.
+Male dogs that are intact (not neutered) are more aggressive, more territorial, more likely to roam and more likely to hump everything in sight.
+Stray dogs are usually not altered, and they typically scare or bite people, rummage through garbage, destroy lawns and pee on property.

-But keep in mind neutering your dog isn’t a behavioral magic wand – he doesn’t go from Cujo to Lassie.
 Neutering your dog reduces high levels of testosterone, but it doesn’t completely remove it.
-He’s still a hormonal guy that you will need to train if his behavior is overly aggressive.
+You will need to train if his behavior is overly aggressive.
+Here's how.

 When should I alter my dog?

-Ideally, you should alter your pup when she’s six to nine months old, but puppies as young as eight weeks can also be altered.
-(Henry was three months old when he was neutered, and he turned out pretty darn okay.)
+Ideally, you should neuter your pup when she’s six to nine months old, but puppies as young as eight weeks can also be neutered.

-Keep in mind that adult dogs can also be altered, but talk to your vet first about risks, especially if she’s very old, overweight, or suffers from health problems.
+Keep in mind that adult dogs can also be neutered, but talk to your vet first about risks, especially if she’s very old, overweight or suffers from health problems.

 What's the post-operative care?